timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 The `between` method parameters must be of `Illuminate\Support\Carbon` type.

 Each date is rounded to the floor by the given period, which means that you don't have to provide the exact dates you want, Quasar will solve it for you!

+Note that this method does not fill the missing projections between the given dates, if you're looking for that feature go to the next paragraph.

+## Fill the missing projection between two dates

+// @todo

+## Converts your projections to a time-series

+// @todo